GarrettHair/GarrettHair/README.md

 - 👋 Hi, I’m @GarrettHair
 - 👀 I’m interested in ...
 Computer Science and Space
 - 🌱 I’m currently learning ...
-Python and Java
+Web Development
 - 💞️ I’m looking to collaborate on ...
 Any project someone wants to give a beginner a try on.
 - 📫 How to reach me ...
 GarrettHair@gmail.com